MicrosoftDocs/defender-docs/articles/defender-for-cloud/enable-defender-for-endpoint.md

     Onboarding might take up to 12 hours.
 For new machines created after the integration has been enabled, onboarding takes up to an hour.

-## Enable manually on Linux (plan and integration on)
+## Enable on specific Linux machines (plan and integration on)

-If Defender for Servers is already enabled and Defender for Endpoint integration is on by default, you can manually turn on the integration for specific Linux machines in the portal.
+If Defender for Servers is already enabled and Defender for Endpoint integration is on in the subscription, you can manually turn on the integration for specific Linux machines.

 1. In Defender for Cloud, select **Environment settings** and select the subscription with the Linux machines that you want to receive Defender for Endpoint.